explodinglabs/explodinglabs.github.io/_posts/airflow/2018-03-05-run-dag-and-watch-logs.markdown

 _Note 1:_ If you make this change, you won't be able to view task logs in the web UI.

-_Note 2:_ This is useful for development (using SequentialExecutor), but it's **not recommended in production** because issues will arise when multiple tasks attempt to write to the same log file at once.
+_Note 2:_ Logging to a single file is useful for development (using SequentialExecutor), but it's **not recommended in production** because issues will arise when multiple tasks attempt to write to the same log file at once.

 ## Easy Solution (Airflow 1.10+)